topic badge

 1. Determine the absolute difference of this measurement.

-2. Now determine the relative error, correct to one decimal place.
+2. Now determine the relative error, as a percentage correct to one decimal place.

 When considering measurement errors it's important to know how to find the maximum and minimum values for areas or volumes.